the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab0_turtle/_index.md

 Screen Shot 2019-08-15 at 12.34.48 AM.png  dobby.gif			  warsaw-boarding-pass.pdf
 making_with_code						                   lentil loaf gravy.pdf
 ```
+---

-### Compare the output in the Terminal window with the Desktop shown by the GUI.
+### [Compare the output in the Terminal window with the Desktop shown by the GUI.]

 {{< code-action >}} **Type** `open .` **to open Finder.** All of the files and folders are the same!
 The Terminal really does show us the same files and directories as our GUI!